kmsmith137/issyp2016/README.md

     Note: On my apple laptop, the saved file ends up in the "Downloads" directory.

   - To load an old notebook, go to tmpnb.org and do "Upload" instead of "New".

+If you want to learn the python language more systematically, here is a nice online textbook!  http://openbookproject.net/thinkcs/python/english2e/